 The best French restaurants in Melbourne are the ones that make you forget you’re in Melbourne at all, and The French Brasserie does just that.
-The beautifully and contemporary decorated restaurant offers all the best of French cuisine with excellent and friendly service.
-Try French cuisine classics like escargot, French onion soup, coq au vin, boeuf bourguignon, pomme frites and sweet desserts like crème brulee and chocolate fondant.
+The beautifully and contemporarily decorated restaurant offers all the best French dishes with excellent and friendly service.
+Try French classics like escargot, French onion soup, coq au vin, boeuf bourguignon, pomme frites and sweet desserts like crème brulee and chocolate fondant.

 Address: 2 Malthouse Ln, Melbourne VIC 3000

 Phone: +61 3 9662 1632

 Hours: Wed-Fri 12 pm-3 pm, 5 pm-10.30 pm, Sat 5 pm-10.30 pm

 What We Like: We love French dining in the CBD, there’s something to say for dining experiences in the heart of a city, and The French Brasserie is an award-winning restaurant that ticks all the traditional French dining boxes while maintaining a Melbourne edge.